Adolescent & Youth Sexual & Reproductive Health Toolkit

 How Do I Use this Toolkit?

-The AYSRH Toolkit will support the implementation of AYSRH approaches in those cities that want to include a youth component within their family planning/reproductive health programs.
-The guidance and tools in the Global Toolkit should be consulted in addition to the AYSRH Toolkit when designing a program for young people residing in urban environments.
+The Toolkit will support the implementation of AYSRH approaches in those cities that want to include a youth component within their family planning/reproductive health programs.
+When designing a program for young people in urban environments, program implementers should consult the guidance and tools in the Global Toolkit in addition to the AYSRH Toolkit.